+Please Note:

-Note: Loading image from alternate partition could also be triggered, if repeated power loss occurring during the boot process.
+Booting from the alternate partition can also be triggered if power loss occurs during the boot process repeatedly.
 To avoid unintended booting of older images, we recommend to perform a software update twice in a row.
-By doing so, both boot partitions will be updated.
+By doing so, both boot partitions will be updated to the same version.

-Installed software versions on both partitions and booted partition are shown in web interface.
+Installed software versions on both partitions as well as the currently booted partition are shown in web interface.